Aslaviero/Readme-Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

-How to Install:
-- Open your terminal in VS Code and making sure you're in the correct file
-- Once their type npm init (enter) then npm install inquirer@8.2.4(enter) How run it:
-In the same terminal where you were before now you type in node index.js to run the program.
-It will prompt you to answer questions before creating a README.md for you.

 Link to video of project working: